heykeerthi/heykeerthi/README.md

 marketing operator with a five-year fintech background. i build the systems that let AI eat the grunt work so the strategic and creative work gets the hours it deserves. that's the thesis behind everything on this profile:
-**#brainsandbots** — AI frees people for the work that matters. it doesn't replace them.
+ AI frees people for the work that matters. it doesn't replace them.

-currently building **Rubedo** — the operating system for independent fitness professionals.
+currently building **Rubedo** [BETA]

 ---

 ## 🧰 [marketing-skills](https://github.com/heykeerthi/marketing-skills)

-the skills i actually run, published as files any AI can execute. not a prompt library — prompts prove you used AI once. these are systems: each one has a method, a template, and a gate that defaults to "not yet." sixteen skills in four stacks:
+the skills i actually run, published as files any AI can execute. these are systems: each one has a method, a template, and a gate that defaults to "not yet." sixteen skills in four stacks: